When Parents/Carers have be given a place for their Nursery Age child, they will be invited into school for two transition meetings.

 If your child settles during this time they can stay full time.
 However, many children take longer than this so the settling in period will be adjusted to meet the needs of your child as each child must be happy and settled with their new environment.

-However each academic year we have a number of Reception age children whojoin Holy Name either straight from the home environment or other settings.
+Each academic year we have a number of Reception age children who join Holy Name either straight from the home environment or other settings.
 These parents will be invited to a ‘Welcome’ Meeting where we will, outline routines provide relevant information for your child, ensure all paperwork is up to date, and it is a chance for parents, carers, children and staff to meet each other and this is the beginning of the home/school partnership.
 This meeting also provides the opportunity to for Parents and Carers to ask questions and staff to gain an insight to your child’s needs.

 These children can come for ‘little’ visits in the Summer term following this meeting.
 All Reception Age children will start school on the first day back for children in September.
 They will be given a full time place and only if they do not settle will they be put on a phased settling in period.

-Loreto RC High School (formerly St Thomas Aquinas), is on Nell Lane in Chorlton.
-Since January 2002 the school has been on a single site at Nell Lane, Chorlton.
+Loreto RC High School is on Nell Lane in Chorlton.
 Considerable renovations and state of the art developments have been made to the school including a brand new dining hall/refectory of which the school is rightly proud.

 The Headteacher of Loreto RC High School would welcome any enquiries you wish to make about the school.
 The school’s telephone number is 0161 881 9448 or you can view by clicking on the link www.loretochorlton.co.uk.